dawelab/CDH_Distribution_In_Maize/6_ClassifyAllData/README.md

 3. This determines if all samples that were identified as N10 above are actually N10 or K10L2
 >1.
 This uses Kmeans clusters to determine if controls are N10 or K10L2.
 I am separating the heterozygous (1) and homozygous (2) controls because it improves the clustering.
 >2.
 This uses Kmeans clusters to class all experimental samples called N10 in 6.2.2 into K10L2 and N10 100 times.
 It requires that all the control samples be classed correctly.
 >3.
 This script merges all the individual files into a single output file.
 I ran it on the command line.
-218 K10L2 Positive, 38 Ambiguous.
-Cutoffs 94 for K10L2 positive, 13 for N10, everything inbetween ambiguous determined by control clustering.
 >4.
 This is the final call file edited so that Ab10 = 1 and N10=0.
 >5.
 This uses Kmeans clusters to determine if controls are N10 or K10L2.
 I am including Ab10-I and Ab10-III in the model because it improves clutering.
-Ab10-II muddles it because it seems to be intermediate.
-I am only clustering on region 7:10 as they are the most consistenly covered in K10L2 and Ab10.
 I am separating the heterozygous and homozygous (2) controls because it improves the clustering.
 >6.
-This uses Kmeans clusters to class all experimental samples called N10 in 7.2.2 into K10L2 and N10 100 times.
+This uses Kmeans clusters to class all experimental samples called N10 in 6.2.2 into K10L2 and N10 100 times.
 I am including Ab10-I and Ab10-III in the model because it improves clutering.
 It requires that all the control samples be classed correctly.
 >7.
 This is the final call file edited so that K10L2 = 1 and N10=0.
 >8.
 This writes out the K10L2 calls in the group file.
 >9.
 This plots all of the K10L2 and N10 controls along with all of the K10L2 called positive experimental samples

 4. This determines if all samples have B Chromosomes
 >1.
 This creates files used to annotate the B Chromosome.
 >2.
 This uses Kmeans clusters to determine if controls do or do not have B chromosomes.
 I am separating the high (1) and low (2) copy number controls because it improves the clustering.
-The low B chromosome copy number controls could not be subsampled into 3 groups because I didn't have enough low (only 4).
+The low B chromosome copy number controls could not be subsampled into 3 groups.
 >3.
 This uses Kmeans clusters to class all experimental samples with the high copy number B chromosomes.
 It requires that all the control samples be classed correctly.
 This must happen first or the controls will not be reliably classed and the script will hang.
-I tried doing the low copy Bs first and doing mixed controls, both hung.
 >4.
 This joins the Kmeans clusters scripts and the quality control scripts.
 >5.
-This uses Kmeans clusters to class all experimental samples that were not called as B positive in 7.4.3 with the low copy number B chromosomes.
+This uses Kmeans clusters to class all experimental samples that were not called as B positive in 6.4.3 with the low copy number B chromosome controls.
 >6.
 This joins the Kmeans clusters scripts and the quality control scripts.
 >7.
 This plots all the B chromosome samples identified and writes out a file with all the B Chromosome Positive Samples.
 >8.
 This makes the final calls for B chromosome positive, ambigious, and absent and writes them into the Groups File

->9.
-This divides each bin across the selfish genetic element by the mean of all single copy core gene tag index values.
+5. This divides each bin across the selfish genetic element by the mean of all single copy core gene tag index values.
 This acts as a proxy for copy number for the B Chromosome validated by Abnormal Chromsoome 10.
 >>1.
 Ab10
 >>2.
 K10L2
 >>3.
 BChrom

-5. This is the groups file with the final calls for Ab10, K10L2, and the B chromosome including pseudo copy number
+6. This is the groups file with the final calls for Ab10, K10L2, and the B chromosome including pseudo copy number